CharlesZheZhang/WT-Noah-MP/README.md

 ---
 Note: this version does not output tracer vars in restart file; cannot read in tracer vars from restart file

-#### _WT-Forcing.pdf_ explains how you can extract forcing data for one location from NLDAS;
-#### _WT-modules-list.pdf_ explains the changes that I made in four source code files in order to have the water tracer running.